ysu1989/CrossSemparse/README.md

 * `GPU ID`: which GPU to use for this run?
 * `Training Script`: each word embedding initialization has a separate script
 * `Dataset`: for now, the only option is `overnight`
 * `Execution Number`: a unique number for this execution.
-A corresponding dir will be created under `execs/` to host the trained model and log of this execution.
+A corresponding dir will be created under `execs/` to host the trained model and the log of this execution.

 The command will do the following tasks for each of the 8 domains: